 Welcome to the Zadok

-Six of Dr. Oliver's books are now available from amazon.com's Kindle Bookstore, including the new Double Grace.
-These may be viewed on the Newsletter page of this site or by clicking on one of the images below to reach the Amazon Kindle Bookstore.
-Those available currently are Solomon's Secret, The Sons of Zadok, The Regal Pair, Called to be Saints, Consumed by His Fire, and Double Grace.
+Eight of Dr. Oliver's books are now available from amazon.com's Kindle Bookstore, and Barnes and Nobles' Nook Bookstore.
+These may be viewed on the Newsletter page of this site or by clicking on the E-Book button at the top of this page.
+Those available currently are Solomon's Secret, The Sons of Zadok, The Regal Pair, Called to be Saints, Consumed by His Fire, En Punto, Double Grace and Llamados a ser Santos.

 Many of you have heard of Barnabus Mam, Regional Director in Asia for Ambassadors for Christ International.
 Some of you have heard him give his testimony when he has been in the states.
 This book chronicles his experiences in the Killing Fields era, but also shows his never failing faith in His heavenly father.
 In his last conversation with his earthly father, his Dad said, "Son, it looks like the Khmer Rouge will soon take over most of the country.
 As you know, they are opposed to all religions.
 If they destroy your church buildings and your Bible, if they disrobe your priests....if they dismantle it all, can you still worship your God?"
 Barnabas' answer was, "Dad, just like I've said before; Jesus is in my heart.
 I can worship Him anywhere.
 If everything is taken away, I will worship Him on the back of a water buffalo.
 I will worship Him in the branches of a tree.
 I will worship Him while rowing a boat.
 He is everywhere."
 That is a fitting question for every Christian today to answer in his/her heart.